Policies and Procedures

 Communication

 • Students must keep their cell phone charged at all times.
-It is important to save the phone numbers of your advisors, sponsor, roommates, local emergency numbers, and the GEO emergency number stored in your phone.
+It is important to save the phone numbers of your advisors, sponsor, roommates, and local emergency numbers in your phone.

 Onsite Travel